Creamy Garlic Chicken

 • Freeze – place any leftovers into an airtight container and store them in the freezer for up to 6 months.
 The sauce may break as you thaw it or reheat it, I add a touch more water to help bring it back together.

-More comfort food chicken recipes
+More dairy free chicken recipes

-I really hope you enjoy this creamy garlic chicken recipe.
-And if you do get a chance to make it, I hope you’ll leave me a comment/rating below.
+I hope you enjoy this creamy garlic chicken recipe.
+And if you get a chance to make it, I hope you’ll leave me a comment/rating below.
 I always love hearing from you here!
 Also for lots more dairy free dinner recipes, check out the recipe index.

 Creamy Garlic Chicken

-5 from 11 votes
+5 from 21 votes

 Author: Kari Peters